nalexn/ViewInspector/README.md

 Pretty much all!
 Check out the [detailed list](readiness.md).

 The framework is still expanding, as there are hundreds of inspectable attributes in SwiftUI that are not included yet.
 Contributions are welcomed!
-To get some inspiration, read the [story](https://nalexn.github.io/swiftui-unit-testing/?utm_source=nalexn_github) behind creating this framework.

 ### Is it using private APIs?